 If you are looking for Andalusian culinary food, cultural and Sherry wine experiences for sightseeing Cadiz province, then keep reading.
 I will now take advantage to show off to you the great food tours in Vejer de la Frontera and throughout Cadiz province that we do.
 Officially, Vejer de la Frontera is one of the most beautiful villages of Spain, you should come and meet us!

 Cultural and culinary food tours

-If you want to learn the whole process of the Almadraba and Bluefin tuna in Cadiz province check our Bluefin tuna tour.
+If you want to learn the whole process of the Almadraba and taste Bluefin tuna in Cadiz province check our Bluefin tuna tour.
 You will learn the history of Bluefin tuna in the area since Phoenician times.
-You will go in a private boat ride to visit the Almadraba (if you are lucky it may be active); visit a local food market; and taste different parts of bluefin tuna in all ways, salt-dried, grilled, raw.
+You will go in a private boat ride to visit the Almadraba; visit a local food market; and taste different parts of bluefin tuna in all ways, salt-dried, grilled, raw.